dubo-dubon-duponey/sh-art/README.md

 # sh-art

-> just a piece of shcript (aka "dubo core" or "dc")
+> just a piece of shcript

-This project aims at providing a generic library facilitating the development of marginally complex command-line shell scripts in a consistent manner, primarily driven by personal needs.
+> also known as "dc" for "dubo core"

-Specifically, it takes care of argument parsing and validation, logging, http, and other stuff.
+Developing marginally complex command line utilities using bash in a consistent manner presents numerous challenges.

-Right now this is solely tested and used on macOS, using bash 3-something.
+This project aims at providing a generic library facilitating that, primarily driven by personal needs.

-And you need `jq` and `curl` installed if you plan on doing anything useful.
+Specifically, it takes care of argument parsing and validation, logging, http, string manipulation and other commodities.

 ## TL;DR

-`brew install sh_art`
+On mac: `brew install sh_art`

-Then use one of the binaries (`dc-something`).
+Then use one of the provided binaries to get a taste (named `dc-*`).

 Or start your own: